Golf-Woods in final group at PNC Championship on highly anticipated return | Sports-Games

 Golf-Woods in final group at PNC Championship on highly anticipated return

 Woods, who sustained serious leg injuries in a February car crash, and his 12-year-old son Charlie will tee off at 12:18 p.m.
 ET (1718 GMT) on Saturday alongside good friend and world number six Justin Thomas, who is playing with his father Mike.
-The two-day event at the Ritz-Carlton Golf Club is not a PGA Tour but rather a laid-back 36-hole tournament with a field comprised of 20 major champions and a member of their family.
+Thomas, who has not played with Woods since last year's PNC Championship, called his friend's ability to return this week "unbelievable" and said he was happy for him to be back.

 Tiger Woods will go out in the final group when he makes his highly anticipated return to competition at this week's PNC Championship in Orlando, Florida, according to a list of tee times published on Thursday.
 Woods, who sustained serious leg injuries in a February car crash, and his 12-year-old son Charlie will tee off at 12:18 p.m.
 ET (1718 GMT) on Saturday alongside good friend and world number six Justin Thomas, who is playing with his father Mike.